• About

 • Each Sunday, I would prepare for the next letter of the alphabet.

-• I’m no songwriter, so instead, I’d search on YouTube for a kids video that puts a bible verse in its song for the letter of the week.
+• I’m no songwriter, so I’d search on YouTube for a kid’s video that puts a bible verse in its song for the letter of the week.

-• I’d write out the verse of the week on a piece of paper, for my kids to have a visual reminder of the Bible verse.
+• I’d write out the verse of the week on a piece of paper to give my kids a visual reminder of the Bible verse.

-• We’d watch the YouTube video as many times as necessary and begin singing it.
+• We’d watch the YouTube video as often as necessary and begin singing the verse.
 Most of the videos I found were of cartoons or other young children, so my kids found them fun to watch.

 • At the end of the week, I’d take a video of them.
-The videos I took reinforced our learning, but more so, they loved watching themselves on video, especially when they were acting goofy.
+The videos I took reinforced our learning.
+The kids loved watching themselves on video, especially when they were acting goofy.

 Time Commitment

-We completed all 26 Bible verses in 26 weeks.
-Not because I had the kids on a strict schedule, but because we all looked forward to it each evening.
+We memorized all 26 Bible verses in 26 weeks.
+Not because I had the kids on a strict schedule but because we all looked forward to it each evening.

 What Was Missing